ranjanrakesh47g/Image-Retrieval/README.md

 ## Model:
-VGG16 model pretrained on ImageNet was used to obtain 4096-features of the images.
+VGG16 and Resnet50 models pretrained on ImageNet were used to obtain representations of the images.

 ## Further steps:
-The 4096-features were transformed into 300-length-vector using PCA.
+The representations were transformed into 300-length-vector using PCA.

 Thereafter, distances were calculated between the query image and all other images in the database using the 300-length-vector represenatation of the images.
 And, images corresponding to least distances were returned.